 This part is much truncated and rather unsatisfying in Perrault’s version.
 All we know is that the king comes back early from faraway.
 He gallops into the courtyard and presumably there is some sort of showdown that the reader doesn’t get to read about.
 The evil queen rather impetuously, I feel, throws her own self into the vat of vipers instead.

-The self-revelations of Perrault’s tale are actually ‘reader revelations’ and they come by way of the ‘Moral’ tacked onto the end of each transliteration.
+The anagnorises of Perrault’s tale are actually ‘reader revelations’ and they come by way of the ‘Moral’ tacked onto the end of each transliteration.
 Don’t rush into marriage or you’ll end up with a mother-in-law who wants to eat you, is what Perrault gets from the story.

 “The king could not help grieving a little; after all, she was his mother.
 But his beautiful wife and children soon made him happy again.”